demisto/content/Packs/CofenseTriage/Integrations/CofenseTriagev3/README.md

 Some changes have been made that might affect your existing content.
 If you are upgrading from a previous of this integration, see [Breaking Changes](#Breaking-changes-from-the-previous-version-of-this-integration---Cofense-Triage-v3).

-## What's new in Cofense Triage v3?
-Use Cofense Triage v3 XSOAR integration application to take advantage of Cofense Triage v2 API for bidirectional communication between Triage and XSOAR.
-Earlier, the Cofense Triage v2 was only capable of pulling the indicators from Cofense.
-The new integration provides:
- - Report Categorization playbook investigates reports that are unprocessed or uncategorized on Cofense Triage as incident alerts in XSOAR and categorizes them based on the severity of the incident.
- - Cluster Report Categorization playbook is used to retrieve the reports of specific clusters and perform the categorization of reports.
- - Automation scripts that download all reports associated with the email address and enrich the threat indicators.
- - Mirroring feature that updates the XSOAR incidents when Cofense Triage reports are updated.

 ## What Mirroring functionality does?
 The data in Cofense Triage Report can be mirrored to Cortex XSOAR to view the modifications when the report is updated.